Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Identifying Explanations through Sample-Based Trials

 We ensure that models learned are local approximations by considering only samples within some distance from the states in the plan and foils.
 For reachability-based distances, we can use random walks to generate the samples.
 Specifically, we can start a random walk from one of the states observed in the plan/foil and end the sampling episode whenever the number of steps taken crosses a given threshold.
 The search starts with a set of hypotheses for preconditions $\mathcal{H}_{\mathbb{P}}$ and rejects individual hypotheses whenever the search sees a state where the action $a_{fail}$ is executable and the concept is absent.
 The worst-case time complexity of this search is linear on the sampling budget.

 If the hypotheses set turns empty, {\em it points to the fact that the current vocabulary set is insufficient to explain the given plan failure}.
-Rejecting concepts that don't appear in an executable state is a strategy that has been used in previous approaches to learning planning models like \citep{carbonell1990learning,stern2017efficient}, but unlike these earlier works we are not trying to learn full action models, and moreover their methods do not allow for the possibility that the state variables may be incomplete.
 Focusing on a single model-component not only simplifies the learning problem but as we will see in Section \ref{confid} allows us to quantify uncertainty related to the learned model components and also allow for noisy observation.
 These capabilities are missing from previous works.

 \textbf{Identifying cost function:} We will employ a similar sampling-based method to identify the cost function abstraction.
 Unlike the precondition failure case, there is no single action we can choose, but rather we need to choose a level of abstraction for each action in the foil (though it may be possible in many cases to explain the suboptimality of foil by only referring to a subset of actions in the foil).
 For the concept subset sequence ($\mathbb{C}_{\pi_f} = \langle\hat{\mathbb{C}}_1, ...,\hat{\mathbb{C}}_k\rangle$) that constitutes the explanation, we will also try to minimize the total number of concepts used in the explanation ($\sum_{i=1..k} \|\hat{\mathbb{C}}_i\|$).
 Figure \ref{algo-fig}(b) presents a greedy algorithm to find such cost abstractions.
 The procedure { \textsf{find\_min\_conc\_set}}, takes the current concept representation of state $s_i$ in the foil and searches for the subset $\hat{\mathbb{C}}_i$ of $\mathbb{C}(s_i)$ with the maximum value for $\mathcal{C}_{\mathcal{S}}^{abs}(\hat{\mathbb{C}}_i, a_i)$, where the value is approximated through sampling (with budget $\ell$), and the subset size is upper bounded by conc\_limit.
 As mentioned in Definition \ref{abs-cost}, the value of $\mathcal{C}_{\mathcal{S}}^{abs}(\hat{\mathbb{C}}_i, a_i)$ is given as the minimal cost observed when executing the action $a_i$ in a state where $\hat{\mathbb{C}}_i$ are true.
 The algorithm incrementally increases the conc\_limit value till a solution is found or if it crosses the vocabulary set size.
 Note that this algorithm is not an optimal one, but we found it to be effective enough for the scenarios we tested.
 We can again enforce the required locality within the sampler and similar to the previous case, {\em we can identify the insufficiency of the concept set by the fact that we aren't able to identify a valid explanation when conc\_limit is at vocabulary size}.
 The worst case time complexity of the search is $\mathcal{O}(|\mathbb{C}| \times |\pi_{f}| \times |\ell|)$.
 We are unaware of any existing works for learning such abstract cost-functions.